CLI Overview

 robin auth set-key,robin auth show,robin auth clear - Reads:

-robin me,robin markets,robin trades - Quotes:
+robin me,robin notifications,robin markets,robin trades - Reasoning records:

 robin quote-buy,robin quote-sell - Execution: